 There’s a cure for the summertime blues — summertime beers!
 And that’s exactly the brand of medicine I tried out at this year’s Jersey City Craft Brew Fest.
-The massive event took place on Saturday, June 3 at the Harborview Plaza Atrium, which offers stunning views of Lower Manhattan.
+The massive event took place on Saturday, June 3 at the Harborview Plaza Atrium, offering stunning views of Lower Manhattan.

-The festival offers two sessions, one running from 12:00 pm to 4:00 pm and the other from 5:30 pm to 9:30 pm.
-I tried the night session and enjoyed a lovely sunset with beams of light pouring into the atrium and a nighttime view of the Freedom Tower.
+The festival presents two sessions, one from Noon to 4:00 pm and the other from 5:30 pm to 9:30 pm.
+I tried the night session to enjoy a lovely sunset; with beams of light pouring into the atrium and a nighttime view of the Freedom Tower.

 But let’s be honest, the view was just a bonus for attendees.
 People came for the beer…around 150 of them, but who’s counting?
 For casual beer fans, it’s an opportunity to be introduced to some of the most respected breweries in Jersey and across the country.
 For the beer geeks, beer fans, beer connoisseurs, etc. like myself, it’s a chance to see what our favorite craft breweries are up to.